-Expected number of awards: The number of awards issued will be determined based on proposal quality (see Proposal Review Process and Timeline below) and availability of funds.
+Expected number of awards: R&I will award no more than two Catalyst Grants per competition.
+Within this limit, the number of awards issued will be determined based on proposal quality (see Proposal Review Process and Timeline below) and availability of funds.